 - Transcriptions and captions automatically done

-- Various audiogram sizes to accomodate different platforms
+- Various audiogram sizes to accommodate different platforms

 - Wavve pricing plans simply depend on the overall length of audiograms you make.
 Free plan includes 1min/mo, where are the top plan costs $32/mo and gives you 300 minutes